exploratory-io/book/viz/others-group.md

 ### Based on Number of Rows

 You can keep categories that appear frequently in the data and change the less frequent categories to the 'Others'.
-You can specify how many freqent categories to keep.
+You can specify how many frequent categories to keep.

 ### Manually Select to Keep